jpssrocha/gaia_getter/README.md

 `$ pip install -e gaia_getter`

-Tip: If you install as a symlink you will be able to alter the code as you with and the changes you make will be available to you right away.
+Tip: If you install as a symlink you will be able to alter the code as you wish and the changes you make will be available to you right away.

 # Basic Usage